RubyMoney/money-rails/docs/reference.md

 This option is required when using `--remove` but is optional otherwise.
 If adding an authorization, using this will either create or update the permissions for the specified API key.
 If missing, a new API key will always be generated.
+Note that a key can only have a maximum length of 255 chars.

 #### --remove